10 Best Concrete Saws – Reviews & Buyer’s Guide 2023

 5. SKILSAW Worm Drive Concrete Saw

 The SKILSAW SPT79-00 Worm Drive Saw is, as the name would suggest, a worm drive saw.
-This means it’s narrower and longer than a direct drive circular saw.
-That makes it better for cuts in tight spaces, and typically means that it cuts a bit better with the same amount of power used.
-This model is electric, which means it’s low maintenance, but also that you need to have a power outlet available if you want to use this saw.
-It comes with retractable pointer guides, which make following a pre-drawn line very easy.
+It’s narrower and longer than a direct-drive circular saw.
+That makes it better for cuts in tight spaces and typically cuts better with the same amount of power used.
+This model is electric, which means it’s low maintenance, but you also need a power outlet available if you want to use this saw.
+It comes with retractable pointer guides, which makes following a pre-drawn line very easy.

-This model is compatible with a dry or wet dust management system, and it’s GFCI protected, so you’re safe to use water with it even though its an electric tool.
-However, the dry dust management system doesn’t work the best and results in lots of dust getting left behind.
+The SPT79-00 is compatible with a dry or wet dust management system, and it’s GFCI protected, so you’re safe to use water with it even though it’s an electric tool.
+However, the dry dust management system doesn’t work the best and leaves lots of dust behind.
 It can also only support 7″ blades.
-That means you won’t get nearly as much depth as you would with our top models, which use 12″ or 14″ blades.
-Overall, this model has its uses, but you’re not going to get the same depth or the same speed you’d get with a bigger saw.
+You won’t get nearly as much depth as you would with our top models, which use 12″ or 14″ blades.

 - Wet/dry dust management